joedski/musings/Javascript/TodoMVC Tests/hyperhtml/README.md

 ## Thoughts

+- Size of own app code before bundling: ~12k
+- Size of app code after bundling, minification: 76k
+- Size of zip of app code after minification: 24k

+This is quite a bit bigger (about 3x) compared to the full bundle from, say, hyperapp.
+However, to be fair, I also included the `most` stream library here, which probably added quite a bit, meaning _this isn't a very good size comparison_.
+Something like Redux, which is just a few functions, might be smaller.

+### Templates

+I find the templates to be more readable than hypescript-style helper functions, but that may be due to being more used to HTML than said helper functions.
+The extra bits of the helper function, the string quotes, etc, all make it a bit noisier.

 ### Immutable Data

 hyperHTML's wire function doesn't work well with immutable data: It expects to be wired to an object and assumes an object with a different identity, even if given the same id argument, must necessarily lead to a different node.
 This is perhaps to be expected given how it's stated to work, but never the less caught me off guard.

 A way around this then is to use a Custom Element that can be cached per item to act as the fixed instance.
 For now, I just used something that doesn't change over the lifetime of the app and use different id args to distinguish between actual items, but I don't think this is a good way to go about it.
+Maybe just pass the item's id itself as the first arg?

 ### Imperative Updates